ualibraries/ansible-config/docs/baseline_creation/centos7-baseline_setup.md

 	virtual machine, reconfigured to remove the DVD mount-on-boot, and then rebooted a second time to get to the newly-installed OS.

-*   Once the centos7-baseline virtual machine finished rebooting, logged into the root account via the console and via SSH to verify access.
+*   Once the centos7-baseline virtual machine finished rebooting, logged into the root account via the console and via SSH to verify access using the root account.

 ## Post-installation setup.